 Four-year PhD Program: Requirements and Policies

 Each incoming PhD student is assigned a faculty advisor who, in conjunction with the Director of Graduate Studies (DGS), will recommend a suitable program of philosophy courses.
-Students are expected to acquire a broad competence in both history and contemporary problems of philosophy and to develop an area of specialization prior to undertaking formal research for a doctoral thesis (see breadth requirements).
+Students are expected to acquire a broad competence in both the history and contemporary problems of philosophy and to develop an area of specialization prior to undertaking formal research for a doctoral thesis (see breadth requirements).

 The Advisor and the DGS will be responsible for overseeing students’ progress until the student has completed the course and breadth requirements and constituted a Thesis Committee.
 The Thesis Committee, consisting normally of three faculty members, assists the student in defining an area of specialized research in which to write a dissertation.
 The Thesis Committee guides the student through the Qualifying Year as well as through the writing and defence of their dissertation.

-In the Qualifying Year, the Committee approves a Research Reading List and guides the student in the writing of an (article-length) Qualifying Paper.
+In the Qualifying Year (see QY checklist), the Committee approves a Research Reading List and guides the student in the writing of an (article-length) Qualifying Paper.
 On the basis of the paper and written and oral Qualifying Exams, the Committee then determines whether the candidate has met the Qualifying Requirement and can begin formal research for the thesis.

-After satisfying the Qualifying Requirement, the student selects a member of the Thesis Committee to be the Thesis Supervisor.
+After satisfying the Qualifying Requirement, the student selects a member of the Thesis Committee as a Thesis Supervisor.
 By the end of September immediately following satisfaction of the Qualifying Year Requirement, the student produces and presents a Dissertation Prospectus to their Thesis Committee.
 The student remains under the guidance of the Thesis Committee through the final Oral Defence of the finished dissertation.
 Thesis Committees are required to provide regular reports of progress made by their students.

 Doctoral students are expected to proceed through the program without interruption.
 Leaves of absence on medical or personal grounds for a period of up to three terms (one academic year) require documentation.
 The leave of absence policy is detailed on the School of Graduate Studies website.